nightmode/feri/docs/multilingual.md

 Firstly, you are awesome!
 Thank you. ^_^

-If you have not already, try testing your translation with different command line switches like `--republish`, `--watch`, and/or `--livereload` to see how everything looks.
+If you have not already, try testing your translation with different command line switches like `--republish`, `--watch`, and/or `--extensions` to see how everything looks.
 Once everything is set you can send a [pull request](https://github.com/nightmode/feri/pulls) or contact [Kai Nightmode](https://twitter.com/kai_nightmode) for more options.

 ## License